9 Chef’s Tips On Freezing Food Properly & Safely

-These are unprecedented times indeed.
+These are unprecedented times indeed, with a climate catastrophe and a cost of living crisis both in full swing.
 And suddenly, a new perspective on our store cupboards, fridges and freezers is forming.
-Wasting even a little carrot peel feels frivolous, new, delicious recipes are emerging out of necessity, and food waste has become the ultimate enemy.
+Wasting even a little carrot peel feels frivolous, new, delicious recipes are emerging out of an emerging sense of necessity, and food waste has become the ultimate enemy.
 Well, perhaps not the ultimate enemy.
 That title is reserved for something else we won’t mention by name right now.

 Anyway, we digress.
-If you’re to prevent food going off and limit those unnecessary trips to the supermarket, then responsible freezing is essential.
+If you’re to prevent unnecessary food waste and save a few bob along the way, then responsible freezing is essential.
 It’s not just a matter of stuffing everything in there like Tetris and hoping it survives.
 There’s an art to this thing.
-Here are 7 tips on freezing food properly, IDEAL for avoiding waste and making ingredients last longer.
+Here are 9 chef’s tips on freezing food properly and safely, IDEAL for avoiding waste and making ingredients last longer.

 Label everything, and include the date of freezing, too; contrary to popular belief, that frosty treasure chest doesn’t preserve food for eternity.
 Make a list of all the things you have in your freezer – both raw products, and leftover meals you’re looking to get more legs from – and stick it on the fridge for any easy reference point.